 3. Migrants are selected from four major streams namely: –

 4. Australia’s GSM program is designed to attract young, highly skilled applicants, with a good level of English language ability and skills in particular occupations that are required in Australia.
 These occupations are listed on Australia’s Skilled Occupation List (SOL).
 If an applicant’s occupation is not in the Skilled Occupations List, the applicant is invited to contact James Tan Immigration Consultants for a more detailed opinion as this problem may be resolved in certain exceptional cases as some Australian states or territory may have an occupation that is in demand in that state or territory but is not listed in the Australian Department of Immigration’s skilled occupations list.

 5. Applicants applying for a GSM visa must meet the following basic requirements:-

-6. Currently the visa structure for the General Skilled Migration Stream is divided into the following categories:-
+6. Currently the visa structure for the General Skilled Migration Stream (skilled migration visa melbourne) is divided into the following categories:-

 7. The Skilled Independent Subclass 189 visa.
 This visa is for skilled applicants and can be lodged either onshore or offshore.
 If lodged onshore the applicant will be granted a Bridging A visa whilst waiting for the application to be finalised.
 Applicants for this visa do not require state/territory nomination and will require a minimum of 60 points to be eligible to apply.